MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/find-product-key.md

 >
 > You can't use a developer product key in a production environment.
 >
-> For more details, see the section "Use of Power BI Report Server â€“ SQL Server Enterprise Edition" in [SQL Server licensing](https://www.microsoft.com/licensing/terms/productoffering/SQLServer/EAEAS).
+> For more details, see the section "Use of Power BI Report Server – SQL Server Enterprise Edition" in [SQL Server licensing](https://www.microsoft.com/licensing/terms/productoffering/SQLServer/EAEAS).

 ## Purchased Power BI Premium
 If you have purchased Power BI Premium, within the **Capacity settings** tab of the Power BI admin portal, you'll have access to your Power BI Report Server product key.
 This will only be available for Global Admins or users assigned the Fabric administrator role.